 This search input has a predictive search function.
 When 3 letters or more are entered, a number of predictive results appear in a dropdown.
 Use arrow keys to navigate and use the enter key to go to the page highlighted.

-According to provisional data, the Centers for Disease Control and Prevention (CDC) estimates more than 108,000 drug overdose deaths occurred in the 12-month period ending April 2022.1 While many types of drugs contribute to overdose mortality, opioids accounted for almost 75% of all drug overdoses deaths in 2020.2 The opioid crisis was declared a nationwide Public Health Emergency on Oct.
+According to provisional data, the Centers for Disease Control and Prevention (CDC) estimates nearly 87,000 drug overdose deaths occurred in the 12-month period ending September 2024.(4) The opioid crisis was declared a nationwide Public Health Emergency on Oct.
 27, 2017.
-By June 2021, synthetic opioids were involved in an estimated 87% of opioid deaths and 65% of all drug overdose deaths.1
+By June 2021, synthetic opioids were involved in an estimated 87% of opioid deaths and 65% of all drug overdose deaths.(5) This has made opioid overdose a leading cause of death in the United States.(6)

 Opioid Use Disorder Symptoms

-Opioids produce feelings of euphoria which increase the odds that people will continue using them despite negative consequences.
-Opioid use disorder (OUD) is a chronic disorder, with serious potential consequences including disability, relapses and death.
-The Diagnostic and Statistical Manual of Mental Disorders, 5th Edition (DSM 5-TR) describes opioid use disorder as a problematic pattern of opioid use leading to problems or distress, with at least two of the following occurring within a 12-month period:
+Opioids produce feelings of euphoria that make it more likely that people will continue to use opioids, despite any negative consequences that may go along with opioid use.
+Opioid use disorder (‘OUD’ – opioid addiction) is a chronic, medical disease, with serious potential consequences including disability, relapse, and death.
+The Diagnostic and Statistical Manual of Mental Disorders, 5th Edition, Text Revision (DSM 5-TR) describes OUD as a pattern of opioid use leading to problems or distress, where at least two of the following occurring within a 12-month period:

 Taking larger amounts or taking drugs over a longer period than intended.